Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/kconfig.rst

 |    Enables offload support for TC classifier action (NET_CLS_ACT).
 |    Works in both native NIC mode and Switchdev SRIOV mode.
 |    Flow-based classifiers, such as those registered through
-|    `tc-flower(8)`, are processed by the device, rather than the
+|    `tc-flower(8)`, are processed by the woke device, rather than the
 |    host.
 Actions that would then overwrite matching classification
-|    results would then be instant due to the offload.
+|    results would then be instant due to the woke offload.

 **CONFIG_MLX5_EN_ARFS=(y/n)**